-The concept of a true basic income, on the other hand, has now gained some traction, with several experiments planned or underway throughout the world, despite objections.
+The concept of a true basic income, on the other hand, has gained some traction, with several experiments planned or underway throughout the world, despite objections.
 In 2008, an organization called Instituto ReCivitas launched a privately funded study of basic income in Quatinga Velho, a small rural community in Brazil.
 Under this experiment, each resident receives about $12 U.S. per month.
-Organizers of that study reported improvements in nutrition, clothing, conditions of living, health and local construction.
+Organizers of that study reported improvements in nutrition, clothing, living conditions, health and local construction.

 Current and upcoming UBI experiments

-It's one thing to offer a guaranteed sum to residents of an impoverished village, but what about the populations of cities or entire nations?
-Around the globe, there are small-scale studies cropping up left and right.
-The province of Ontario, Canada is preparing to start a pilot program that would offer roughly $1,000 U.S. per month in nontaxable income to eligible citizens.
-After the city of Utrecht, Netherlands, delved into basic income, the country as a whole followed suit and set up a pilot program to begin in 2017.
+It's one thing to offer a guaranteed sum to residents of a single village, but what about the populations of cities or entire nations?
+Around the globe, there are small-scale studies cropping up left and right, with limited success.

-The results of these projects, both upcoming and ongoing, will add a layer of evidence to the debate over UBI that the world has not yet seen.
+The results of these projects will add a layer of evidence to the debate over UBI that the world has not yet seen.
 And if people like Musk and Wallace are right that automation will inevitably result in a net reduction of jobs, then these pilot programs come at a crucial moment.

 UBI's potential business impact